 Find your DTI by plugging your financial numbers into Trulia’s affordability calculator.
 The percentage is found by dividing your debt by your income.
 For example, if your total debt is $3,000 a month (including your new mortgage payment), and your gross income is $6,000 a month, your DTI would be 50 percent.
 That’s probably too high for a mortgage.
 Lenders typically prefer DTI to be no more than 36 percent—although some lenders will allow a DTI of 43 percent—or even a bit higher.
 To lower yours, you can pay down debt or bring in more income.

 3. Think about your down payment.

 An ideal down payment in the eyes of a lender is 20 percent of the home’s purchase price.
 By putting down 20 percent, you don’t have to pay private mortgage insurance (PMI), which is usually between 0.5 percent and 1 percent of the loan.
 It can also make you a more attractive borrower.
-So if you can save up 20 percent, you’re in good shape to land a mortgage.

 4. Pick the right type of mortgage.